What’s the point of writing a blog?

 - Partner with Brands: Potentially, you can get paid by large brands to review/promote their specific products.
 Once you have a substantial following and traffic to your site, you will look more attractive to potential partners.

 - Selling digital products or services: I write my blogs to help other artists for free, but this actually just ends up being a subtle ad for my creative consulting services.
 If you are selling a service as a side hustle, a blog will help your potential customers feel comfortable paying you for more.
-(I also encourage readers to become a Patron of mine on Patreon to support more content like this. *wink wink nudge nudge*)
+(I also used to encourage readers to become a Patron of mine on Patreon to support more content like this.
+Or donate to my Ko-Fi page through the widgets below. *wink wink nudge nudge*)

 - Selling online classes: If you want to teach your own classes, writing blog content around the lessons you offer can help generate more interest.
 If you provide a little information for free and readers like it, they may be more inclined to pay for more intensive lessons.